Texas Environmental Excellence Awards

 Since 1993, the TEEA program (funded by registration fees from the TCEQ Environmental Trade Fair and Conference) has honored over 200 successful environmental projects and efforts.

 In the spring, the Governor’s Blue Ribbon Committee works with TCEQ staff and the Office of the Governor to recommend winners based on a set of award criteria.
 The committee is composed of leaders in public and private industry with expertise in environmental policy and practices.

 Recognition of Award Winners

-The TCEQ will host a banquet on May 7, 2014, to honor award winners.
-Held in Austin as part of the Environmental Trade Fair and Conference, this celebration of environmental achievements is hosted by the Commissioners of the TCEQ, with special recognition from Governor Rick Perry.
+The TCEQ will host a banquet on May 6, 2015, to honor award winners.
+Held in Austin as part of the Environmental Trade Fair and Conference, this celebration of environmental achievements is hosted by the commissioners of the TCEQ.